dalehenrich/RowanSample5/README.md

 In each of the configurations below, the classes and methods should be the same.
 The only difference is the number of symbol dictionaries and the package structure to support the symbol dictionary structure.

-Dark does not have world-read permissions, so it's symbol dictionaries are private.
-Dark can see the classes and methds for Red, Yellow, Blue, but these users cannot see the classes and methods owned by Dark.

 There are three administrative users:
 - ApplicationCurator
 - GlobalsCurator